karlospn/dotnet-strategy-pattern-using-dependency-injection/README.md

 ## How does it work

 It's really simple.
-- Register every Strategy behaviour (which implements the same interface).
+- Register every Strategy behaviour (either manually or using Reflection).

 ```csharp
 builder.Services.AddTransient<IStrategy, ToUpperStrategy>();